eqasim-org/eqasim-france/sphinx_doc/population/population_summary.md

-# Generating the Île-de-France population
+# Generating a synthetic population

-The following sections describe how to generate a synthetic population for Île-de-France using the pipeline.
+The following sections describe how to generate a synthetic population using the pipeline.
 First all necessary data must be gathered.
 Afterwards, the pipeline can be run to create a synthetic population in *CSV* and *GPKG* format.
 These outputs can be used for analysis, or serve as input to [run a transport simulation in MATSim](../simulation/simulation_summary.md).
 Also, this guide